cppitems/cppitems/items/021/item.md

   }
 ```
 > What is the basic idea of std::promise/std::future pair, how might an implementation look like?
+> - there is always a pair future/promise
+> - promise side can set a value
+> - future side can wait() and get()
+> - typically: promise is set in different thread than future

 Now let's see the same example when using a thread to set "fulfill the promise":
 ```pmans